DimasDMM/live-timing-strategy/README.md

 ```

 Optionally, if we want to access Kafka from outside the cluster, we need to
 forward the port.
-This command is required if you want to run the scripts
+This command is required if we want to run the scripts
 locally instead of using Kubernetes.
 ```sh
 kubectl port-forward -n live-timing service/kafka-service 9092